PrinceEGY/mindwave_mobile2/README.md

   ......
   mindwave_mobile_2: '^1.0.0'
 ```
-The plugin requires the MindWave mobile 2 device ID in order to initialize, you can get this using any bluetooth package such as [FlutterBluePlus](https://pub.dev/packages/flutter_blue_plus).
+The plugin requires the MindWave mobile 2 device ID to initialize, you can get this using any Bluetooth package such as [FlutterBluePlus](https://pub.dev/packages/flutter_blue_plus).

-### Initalizing MindWave
+### Initializing MindWave

 ```dart
 import 'package:flutter_blue_plus/flutter_blue_plus.dart';